Smart EQ ForFour electric (2017-2019) performance, top speed, motor

 - 2Range, battery & chargingWith a real-world range of less than 70 miles, the Smart EQ ForFour really is best suited to city use

-- 4Electric motor, drive & performance - currently readingThe EQ ForFour offers nippy acceleration and is easy to drive, but it's no electric 'driver's car'
+- 4Performance, motor & drive - currently readingThe EQ ForFour offers nippy acceleration and is easy to drive, but it's no electric 'driver's car'